Armored-22/GraveRejects/README.md

   > Braziers will automatically turn on when day starts, and turn off when night starts.
 Only for online players/clans. <br>

-  > In order to use 'on/off' keybinding and to auto fill/split with bones from your inventory you need the 'QuickBrazier' mod.<br>
+  > In order to use 'on/off' keybinding and to auto fill/split with bones from your inventory you need the [QuickBrazier](https://v-rising.thunderstore.io/package/Harminded/QuickBrazier/) mod.<br>

   > The default keybinding is 'L'